albeanski/automate-cloud-vpn/README.md

 ```

 #### 5. Enable Terraform Auto Approve
-When using the Terraform apply command normanally, the following interactive confirmation is
+When using the Terraform apply command normally, the following interactive confirmation is
 prompted:
 ```
 Do you want to perform these actions?